 That’s an impressive number.
-That is a lot of sail-away parties!
+Lots of sail-away parties!

-Healthy Cruise Tip One - Always Wash Your Hands
+Healthy Cruise Tip One - Wash Your Hands Often

 Rest assured, most cruise lines are ahead of us here.
-Many have signs in restrooms to actually ask passengers to exit the restroom using a paper tissue to open the door.
-They also provide a trash-can on the other side of the door to discard your tissue.
+Many have signs in restrooms that ask passengers to exit the bathroom using a paper towel anyway.
+They also provide a trash can on the other side of the door.

 Staying hydrated is a great way to stay healthy.
 Most health professionals will suggest we should drink around half a gallon of water every day.

 Using a refillable water bottle is a great way to track how much water you are consuming.
-Make sure you wash it out thoroughly on a regular basis.
+Make sure you frequently wash it out thoroughly.
 Remember that your water requirements may increase if you are on vacation in a hotter climate than you are used to.

-Also remember that alcohol can dehydrate you.
-So, if you plan to enjoy the numerous on-board bars on your cruise ship, make sure you swap out your beer or cocktail for a glass of water every now and then.
+Also, remember that alcohol can dehydrate you.
+If you plan to enjoy the numerous onboard bars on your cruise ship, make sure you swap out your beer or cocktail for a glass of water now and then.

-Many cruise destinations have tap water that is perfectly acceptable for drinking, but there are those that do not.
-When you are on port excursions, the safest thing is to order bottled water rather than drinking the local tap water.
+Many cruise destinations have tap water that is perfectly acceptable for drinking, but some do not.
+To be safe, when you are on port excursions, order bottled water rather than drinking the local tap water.
 And this goes for ice cubes as well.
-Most restaurants on shore will probably buy in bags of ice cubes which have been made with mineral water.
-However, some may still use ice-making machines which use the local water supply to make ice.
-You also don’t know how clean their ice-making machine actually is.
+Most restaurants onshore buy bags of ice made with mineral water.
+However, some may still use ice-making machines that use the local water supply to make ice.
+Be cautious since you also don’t know how clean they keep their ice-making machine.

-This does also mean that fresh fruit and uncooked vegetables should be avoided, as they have probably been rinsed under the tap.
+Likewise, it’s best to avoid fresh fruit and uncooked vegetables, since they probably rinsed them under the tap.

 Healthy Cruise Tip Four – Jet Lag

-Jet lag can be a real pain, and some people suffer with it more than others.
-If you know you suffer from jet lag, it may be an idea to arrive at your embarkation destination a day or two before your cruise departs.
-This way you can get over the jet lag without missing any of your cruise holiday.
+Jet lag can be a real pain, and some people suffer from it more than others.
+If you know you suffer from jet lag, try to arrive at your embarkation destination a day or two before your cruise departs.
+Then, you can get over the jet lag without missing any of your cruise vacation.

-The best rule for sun protection is to take a tip from our Australian friends who teach their kids from an early age to Slip Slop Slap.
+Take a tip from our Australian friends who teach their kids from an early age to “Slip, Slop, Slap.”

-Slip on a shirt, Slop on some sun screen (preferably factor 30 or above) and Slap on a hat.
+Slip on a shirt, Slop on some sunscreen (preferably SPF 30 or above) and Slap on a hat.